Christchurch tramway system: Horses

 Horses, often the first form of motive power for early tramways elsewhere, were not introduced to Christchurch until 1882 by the Canterbury Tramway Company.
 They were found to be cheaper to use on shorter lines and where there were fewer passengers.
 Services provided by both the New Brighton Tramway Company and the City and Suburban Tramway Company were typically hauled by horses as that was the only form of motive power those companies owned.

 Where horses were used, they were worked in shifts and changed several times a day.
 The nature of the work was such that the typical working life of a tramway horse was about four years.
 Though Christchurch's flat terrain was favourable to the operation of tramways, the task of the tramway horse was made more difficult upon occasion by the overloading of tramcars.

 When the Christchurch Tramway Board assumed control of the tramways, it also acquired some horses from the private tramway companies as a transition measure until such time as its network was fully electrified.
-A lack of materials delayed the completion of the Board's line along the route operated by the New Brighton Tramway Company, prompting the Board to hire a private contractor for the supply of horses and drivers to continue to provide services using horse trams until the line was ready for electric tram operation the following year.
-Horses were also used by the Board on the city to Richmond section of the old City and Suburban line for a short time, possibly due to the demands placed on their resources by the International Exhibition.
+A lack of materials delayed the completion of the board's line along the route operated by the New Brighton Tramway Company, prompting the board to hire a private contractor for the supply of horses and drivers to continue to provide services using horse trams until the line was ready for electric tram operation the following year.
+Horses were also used by the board on the city to Richmond section of the old City and Suburban line for a short time, possibly due to the demands placed on their resources by the International Exhibition.
 Those horses that became surplus to requirements were sold to farmers.

 Steam

 Of the private tramway companies based in Christchurch, only the Canterbury Tramway Company and its successor, the Christchurch Tramway Company, ever operated steam motors.
 The Canterbury Company initially purchased five Kitson steam motors, later ordering a further three.
-One was scrapped in 1893 and the remaining seven were sold to the Christchurch Tramway Board when the Company ceased operation in 1905.
+One was scrapped in 1893, and the remaining seven were sold to the Christchurch Tramway Board when the Company ceased operation in 1905.

-The Board continued to use steam motors for regular services for a couple of years after commencing operations until its lines were fully electrified but even then continued to use them as demand required it.
-Several were scrapped in the 1920s but some were retained for use as shunters and in maintenance work until 1935.
+The board continued to use steam motors for regular services for a couple of years after commencing operations until its lines were fully electrified, but even then continued to use them as demand required it.
+Several were scrapped in the 1920s, but some were retained for use as shunters and in maintenance work until 1935.
 Three (Kitsons 6, 7, 8) were reconditioned as an emergency wartime measure in 1942.
 During this time, they were also available for charter and special occasions.
-Kitson no. 7 was the only steam motor still in service by 1950 and the Tramway Historical Society at the Ferrymead Heritage Park is now its custodian.
+Kitson no. 7 was the only steam motor still in service by 1950, and the Tramway Historical Society at the Ferrymead Heritage Park is now its custodian.

-Only one other steam motor was used on the Christchurch tramway system, a Baldwin locomotive purchased from the New South Wales Government to help out with the International Exhibition and with existing services as horses were being withdrawn.
+Only one other steam motor was used on the Christchurch Tramway System, a Baldwin locomotive purchased from the New South Wales Government Railways to help out with the International Exhibition and with existing services as horses were being withdrawn.